 - Consider divorce mediation

 Once a couple splits up, they might have challenges communicating because of a lack of understanding, distrust, or emotions.
-Through a mediator, they can effectively communicate and reach critical agreements regarding the children, child support, partner maintenance, and other issues.
+Through an expert divorce mediator, they can effectively communicate and reach critical agreements regarding the children, child support, partner maintenance, and other issues.
 Mediation is more peaceful because its focus is a mutually agreeable solution and respectful dialog instead of shouting or bullying your partner to give in to your demands.
 If there are children involved, mediation prioritizes them, ensuring their well-being.

 Mediation is specifically tailored to your situation, and its purpose is to arrive at agreements favorable to you and your partner.
 Through this process, you can discuss issues and resolve your opinion differences, making it easier to keep in touch even after divorce.
 Your mediator can be an elder or someone who isn’t biased.